 - 60 ml (1/4 cup) orange juice (freshly squeezed or from a carton)

 - 150 ml (2/3 cup) unsweetened almond milk (or any other plant-based milk)

-- Zest of 1 unwaxed orange* (or sub 2 teaspoons orange extract)
+- 2 tablespoons orange zest (use unwaxed oranges – or sub 2 teaspoons orange extract) *

 - 1 teaspoon vanilla extract